Femehh/Renji-Health-System-/README.md

-Advanced Health System
-Overview
-The AdvancedHealthSystem script allows you to customize player roles and assign them different health, speed, damage, and visual settings in Unity.
-Each role can have unique multipliers and color settings, making it easy to create diverse character types, from citizens to combat-ready characters like the mafia.

-Key features include:

-Customizable player roles with health, speed, and damage multipliers Configurable health, armor, and healing mechanics Support for item-based damage
-Health regeneration over time
-Respawn on death with effects and sounds
-Health bar display
-How to Use
-Add the Script to Your Player GameObject

-Attach the AdvancedHealthSystem script to the player character GameObject.
-This setup allows the player to have health, armor, and respawn mechanics.
-Configure Player Roles in Inspector

-In the PlayerRoleSettings section, you can add various roles like "Citizen," "Mafia," or "Doctor."
-Each role has attributes such as:
-roleName: The name of the role, e.g., "Citizen"
-healthMultiplier: Adjusts health for each role
-damageMultiplier: Adjusts how much damage they deal or take
-speedMultiplier: Modifies speed
-roleColor: Changes player color based on role
-Adjust Base Settings in Inspector

-Player Identity: Set player name and level, which can influence stats.
-Health Settings: Define base health and initial values.
-Armor Settings: Enable or disable armor, set the armor percentage reduction.
-Damage Settings: Adjust cooldown between damage instances.
-Healing Over Time: Enable health regeneration and set regeneration amount and frequency.
-Define Damage Items

-In the Damage Item section, create items that inflict damage, e.g., a “Knife” with a specified damage amount and sound effects.
-Respawn and Death Visuals

-Add death and respawn effects, sounds, and adjust respawn times to enhance gameplay experience when players die and respawn.
-Health Bar Display

-Enable UI Display Settings to show a health bar above the player, which scales based on health percentage.
-Features Explained
-Dynamic Roles: Each role can alter player health, speed, and attack power through customizable settings.
-Health and Armor: Protects the player based on armor settings and allows fine-tuning of how armor reduces incoming damage.
-Damage Cooldown: Prevents rapid damage in short intervals, providing balance.
-Healing and Regeneration: Configurable health regeneration adds realism by restoring health gradually over time.
-Damage Items: Integrate various weapons and items with different effects and sounds.
-Respawn Mechanics: Automatic respawn after death with effects and sounds to keep players in action.
-Health Bar UI: Displays real-time health changes to players.
-Example of Configuring Roles
-Add AdvancedHealthSystem to your player GameObject in Unity.
-Expand Player Roles in the Inspector and create roles:
-Citizen: Set healthMultiplier to 1.0, speedMultiplier to 1.0, damageMultiplier to 1.0, and roleColor to white.
-Mafia: Set higher damageMultiplier for stronger attacks, and a different roleColor.
-Doctor: Slightly lower damageMultiplier, unique roleColor, and enable a healing item.
-Additional Notes
-Role Color: Automatically applies when a role is assigned.
-On Damage: Plays specific sounds and updates health visually.
-Regen: Automatically starts when enableRegen is true.
-This script makes it easy to integrate a fully-featured health and role system into any Unity game, making it ideal for RPGs, combat games, and any multiplayer game where role diversity is key.
-Adjust settings in the Inspector for immediate gameplay effects, and feel free to extend the script for even more custom roles and effects!
+Advanced Health System for Unity
+The Advanced Health System script provides a comprehensive health, role, and damage management system for Unity.
+Customize player roles, health, and damage with easy-to-configure settings.
+This script is ideal for games requiring diverse roles, such as RPGs or multiplayer experiences.

+Features
+Customizable Player Roles: Define unique health, speed, damage, and appearance for each role.
+Armor & Health Mechanics: Manage health, armor, and healing with ease.
+Damage Items: Create items that deal damage with sound effects and customizable damage properties.
+Respawn System: Players respawn after death with effects and sounds.
+Health Bar Display: Shows a health bar above each player.
+Configurable Healing Over Time: Regenerate health at set intervals.
+Setup Instructions
+Step 1: Adding the Script to Your Project
+Download AdvancedHealthSystem.cs and place it in your project’s Scripts folder.
+In Unity, select your Player GameObject (or the character GameObject you want to add health and role features to).
+Attach the Script by dragging AdvancedHealthSystem.cs onto the Player GameObject.
+Step 2: Configuring Basic Player Settings
+Player Identity: In the Inspector, set playerName and playerLevel to identify each player.
+These can be used to adjust stats if desired.
+Step 3: Creating and Customizing Player Roles
+In the Role Settings section:
+Add Roles by expanding PlayerRoleSettings.
+For each role, define:
+roleName: Name of the role (e.g., “Citizen”).
+healthMultiplier: Multiplies the player’s base health.
+damageMultiplier: Increases or decreases damage dealt by the player.
+speedMultiplier: Changes player movement speed.
+roleColor: Color that identifies the role in-game (applies to the player’s material).
+Step 4: Setting Health & Armor
+Health Settings:

+Set the player’s baseHealth.
+This value will be adjusted by each role’s healthMultiplier.
+Armor Settings:

+Enable Use Armor by checking useArmor.
+Set armorReductionPercentage to control how much armor reduces incoming damage (e.g., 20% reduction).
+Step 5: Customizing Damage Items
+Under Item Damage:
+Add damage items, such as weapons, with unique properties.
+Each item has:
+itemName: The item’s name (e.g., “Knife”).
+damageAmount: How much damage it deals.
+ignoresArmor: If checked, the item will bypass the player’s armor.
+impactSound: An optional sound effect that plays when the item is used.
+Step 6: Enabling Health Regeneration
+Healing Over Time: Check enableRegen to allow health regeneration.
+Set regenAmount (health gained per interval).
+Set regenInterval (time interval in seconds for each regeneration tick).
+Step 7: Configuring Death, Respawn, and Visual Effects Death Settings:

+Attach a deathEffect (e.g., a particle effect) that plays upon player death.
+Attach deathSound to play a sound when the player dies.
+Respawn Settings:

+Check respawnOnDeath to allow players to respawn after death.
+Set respawnTime (in seconds) before the player respawns.
+Add a respawnEffect if desired.
+Step 8: Adding Health Bar UI
+UI Display Settings:
+Check showHealthBar to show a health bar above the player.
+Attach a Health Bar Prefab (e.g., a UI slider or bar) that will follow the player’s health status.
+Usage
+Example: Setting Up Roles
+To add roles like Citizen and Mafia:

+Go to Role Settings in the Inspector.
+Add entries for:
+Citizen: Set healthMultiplier to 1.0, damageMultiplier to 1.0, and choose a neutral color.
+Mafia: Set damageMultiplier higher (e.g., 1.5) for stronger attacks and choose a distinct color.
+Example: Taking Damage
+To apply damage using a configured item:

+Call ApplyItemDamage("Knife") to use the item’s damage settings.
+The script will check for armor and apply effects based on ignoresArmor.
+Code Structure
+PlayerRoleSettings: Stores unique settings for each role.
+DamageItem: Defines item-specific damage.
+AdvancedHealthSystem: Main script for health, damage, and player role functionality.
+Notes
+Health Bar UI: Ensure you have a prefab ready to display health.
+It scales based on the player’s remaining health.
+Role Colors: The player’s color updates automatically based on their role.
+This setup provides a comprehensive role-based system for health and damage in Unity, perfect for complex multiplayer or role-playing games.
+Adjust settings in the Inspector as needed to fine-tune each role and gameplay experience.